Putnam-Lab/Lab_Management/Lab_Resources/Laboratory_Notebooks/Github-Notebook-Protocol.md

 **Your post will appear on your github.io site in ~10 minutes.** But you can see it rendered in markdown format anytime, instantaneously updated, at the repository online (not on github pages) https://github.com/YOUR-USERNAME/_posts/New_Post.md

+---

-## Alternative workflow, using Github Desktop
+## Alternative workflow, using Github Desktop (steps 1-2 are the same)

 ## 1. Fork The Repository